St Bruno was born in Cologne Germany around the year 1030 AD.

 These seven hermits built an oratory and individual cells, followed the rule of St Benedict, studied a lot, and lived a very austere and prayerful life thus began the Carthusian Order.

-Urban II wished to keep Bruno in Italy so that he can be called at need.
-Bruno therefore, in 1091 was given by Roger I, Count of Sicily and Calabria, a small forested high valley, where he and some few other followers constructed a wooden chapel and cabins to stay.
+Urban II wished to keep Bruno in Italy so that he could be called when needed.
+Bruno therefore, in 1091 was given by Roger I, Count of Sicily and Calabria, a small forested high valley, where he and a few other followers constructed a wooden chapel and cabins to stay.
 Later on, the monastery of St Stephen was built in 1095 at La Torre in Calabria.

 St Bruno’s Death